ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

 \subsubsection{Selection Size Results}

-In our final experiment on prompt engineering, we investigated the impact of the selection size—how many instances the model should choose—on the outcomes.
-Many few-shot scenarios in research typically employ 32 examples.
-We evaluated whether smaller or larger sizes might be more effective for ActiveGPT4.
-Figure \ref{fig:selection_size} illustrates varying selection sizes for the CTI and SST-2 datasets.
-Both datasets suggest that selecting 32 examples per active session is a sensible choice.
-Notably, with the SST-2 dataset, performance diminishes with up to 80 examples, indicating that the model may struggle to process the large number of examples effectively.
-However, performance increases beyond this point, as expected, because a larger data pool is inherently beneficial.
+In our final experiment on prompt engineering, we investigate the impact of the selection size—how many instances the model should choose—on the outcomes.
+Many research works \citep{tam2021ImprovingandSimplifying, Schick2021NotJustSize, Mahabadi2022PERFECT} typically use 32 examples for few-shot scenarios.
+We evaluate whether smaller or larger sizes might be more effective for ActiveGPT4.
+Figure \ref{fig:selection_size_cti} illustrates varying selection sizes for the CTI dataset.
+Selecting 32 examples per query appears to be a sensible choice.
+Notably, performance declines with up to 90 examples, suggesting that the model may struggle to process such a large number of examples effectively.
+However, performance increases beyond this point, as expected, because a larger training set is inherently beneficial.

+As part of the following experiments, we also tested the selection size on the SST-2 dataset.
+The results are equivalent and can be found in Appendix Figure \ref{fig:selection_size_sst2}.